andgineer/TRegExpr/docs/tregexpr_interface.rst

     if MatchLen \[0\] = 0 then ExecPos (MatchPos \[0\] + 1)
       else ExecPos (MatchPos \[0\] + MatchLen \[0\]);

-but it’s more simpler !

-Raises exception if used without preceeding successful call to Exec\* (Exec, ExecPos, ExecNext).
+Raises exception if used without preceeding successful call to Exec_, ExecPos_ or ExecNext_.

 So you always must use something like